The Top 25 Things To Do and See in Barcelona for Free (2019)

 People watch at Plaça Reial

 Every Spanish city has a central plaza or main square where people go to sit, relax, and unwind.
 Barcelona’s is called Plaça Reial, and it’s a great place for people watching.
 After walking all day, you can sit here for a bit, observe, and destress.
+There are also a number of restaurants in the plaza.

 Arc de Triomf